brendafrachoni/genomics-to-beginner/README.md

 Create a conda environment using the specified versions of the following packages to avoid package dependency issues.
 See more at *conda-environment-setup.md*

-´kat=2.4.1´
+kat=2.4.1

-Tools for analyzing DNA/RNA sequencing data by examining k-mer counts. ´kat´ helps evaluate the quality and completeness of genome assemblies by comparing k-mer profiles of the assembled genome to raw sequencing reads.
+Tools for analyzing DNA/RNA sequencing data by examining k-mer counts. kat helps evaluate the quality and completeness of genome assemblies by comparing k-mer profiles of the assembled genome to raw sequencing reads.

-´trinity=2.13.2´
+trinity=2.13.2

 Provides a powerful tool for de novo transcriptome assembly from RNA sequencing (RNA-Seq) data.
 Essentially, it takes short RNA-Seq reads (typically from Illumina platforms) and reconstructs the full-length transcripts that were present in the original RNA sample.
 In genome assembly projects, Trinity-assembled transcripts can be used as long reads to scaffold contigs and fill gaps in the draft genome, improving its contiguity and completeness.

-´assembly-stats bioawk shasta canu hifiasm´
+assembly-stats bioawk shasta canu hifiasm

 hisat2